libp2p/specs/gossipsub/README.md

 component of the protocol.

 In order to facilitate fast clean up of departing nodes, we can also introduce a `LEAVE` message that eagerly propagates across the network.
 A node that wants to unsubscribe from the topic, emits a `LEAVE` to its active list neighbors in place of `DISCONNECT`.
 Upon receiving a `LEAVE`, a node removes the node from its active list _and_ passive lists.
-If the node was removed from one of the lists, then the `LEAVE` is propagated further across the active list links.
+If the node was removed from one of the lists or if the ttl is greater than zero, then the `LEAVE` is propagated further across the active list links.
 This will ensure a random diffusion through the network that would clean most of the active lists eagerly, at the cost of some bandwidth.

 ### Active View Management